notsambeck/pandabase/README.md

 # pandabase
 [![Build Status](https://travis-ci.org/notsambeck/pandabase.svg?branch=master)](https://travis-ci.org/notsambeck/pandabase)

-pandabase converts pandas DataFrames to &amp; from SQLite
+pandabase is a tool for reading & writing DataFrames to &amp; from SQLite

+By default, uses DataFrame.index as primary key.
+By using an explicit primary key, pandabase makes it easy to upsert pandas data into SQL databases.

+Designed for time series datasets that need to be updated over time and stored to disk, but are used in-memory for computation.

 Tested under Python 3.6 and 3.7, with new versions of Pandas and SQLAlchemy

 ### Features
 * primary keys (any named index is assumed to be the PK)
-* allows upsert
-* also includes companda, a tool for comparing DataFrames
+  * also supports 'auto_index'
+* insert modes: 'create_only', 'upsert', and 'append'
-* replaces pd.DataFrame.to_sql and pd.read_sql for some use cases
+* replaces pd.DataFrame.to_sql and pd.read_sql
-* is simpler than pandas.sql module
-* is not guaranteed to work with all database backends (but could be extended...)
+* tested under SQLite
+  * postgres support coming soon
 * automated tests in pytest

-designed for time series datasets that need to be updated over time and stored to disk, but are used in-memory for computation.
+  * 96% coverage
+* also includes pandabase.companda.companda for rich comparisons of DataFrames

 ### Design Considerations
 * Minimal dependencies: SQLAlchemy and Pandas are the only requirements
 * Database is the source of truth: will coerce incoming DataFrames to fit existing schema
+  * but also is reasonably smart about how new tables are created from DataFrames
 * Not horrendously slow

 ### License